Notes on solving and playing peg solitaire on a computer: The complement problem

-\end{footnotesize} On board with less than about 25 holes, \texttt{problemIsSolvable()} can easily be executed in a browser.
+On boards with less than around 25 holes, this test can easily be executed in a browser.
 For example, when the user mouses over a peg, we can test out the jumps from this peg and report whether the jump is ``good" or ``bad", namely leads to a winning or losing board position.
 In the web tool I have created \cite{BellNL}, the bad jumps are humorously indicated by turning a peg into a bomb.

-We have also calculated $\winning_n^1$ for the central game on the standard 33-hole board (Figure~\ref{fig1}a).
+We have also calculated $\winning_n^1$ for the central game on the standard 33-hole board (Figure~\ref{fig3}a).
 Table~\ref{table2} shows the size of $\forward_n^1$ and $\winning_n^1$ for the central game on the 33-hole board.
-These sets are large enough that the array search in the algorithm \texttt{problemIsSolvable()} is too slow, and must be replaced by a faster search algorithm for good real-time performance\footnote{In the attachments to this paper, the sets $\winning_n^1$ are given sorted.
-The simplest search technique is then a binary search of a sorted array.}.
+These sets are large enough that the array search in the algorithm \texttt{onePegFinishPossible()} is too slow, and must be replaced by a faster search algorithm for good real-time performance\footnote{In the attachments to this paper, the sets $\winning_n^1$ are given sorted.
+A good search technique is then a binary search of a sorted array.}.
 The set of $839,536$ board positions, stored in 4-byte integers, requires $3.2$ Megabytes of memory.
 Table~\ref{table3} shows results for the central game on Wiegleb's board (Figure~\ref{fig4}a).
 The set of $89,558,705$ board positions $\winning_1$ to $\winning_{22}$, stored in two 4-byte integers, requires $680$ Megabytes of memory.

-We can now solve all complement problems on the 15-hole triangular board by calculating all $\winning_n^i$.
+We can now solve all complement problems on the 15-hole triangle board by calculating all $\winning_n^i$.
 If we do this, we discover two problems with this technique.
 The first is a degeneracy of the finishing hole with respect to the board symmetry, while the second storage inefficiency is that the sets $\winning_n^i$ may not be disjoint for different values of $i$.